ClearGDPR/ClearGDPR/README.md

 Our interactive quick start will get you up and running, simply run `node setup.js` from the root of the project and follow the prompts.

-If you have issues getting up and running, be sure to checkout our [troubshooting](TROUBLESHOOTING.md) guide.
+If you have issues getting up and running, be sure to check out our [troubleshooting guide](TROUBLESHOOTING.md).

 # Further reading